 - You can then click on the comments icon at the bottom of the comments list which will open up the comments page with a filtered view of all the comments for that particular driver

 - Once the comments have been reviewed for the driver marked as a priority, we suggest adding some actions to address the driver.
-This can be done by clicking on the "Improve" icon at the top of the driver dashboard or by clicking on the "Improve" icon in the left menu.

 Review your highlighted comments

 Highlighted comments appear at the top of your comments page and are marked as "Highlighted".
 These are comments that Peakon has identified as being particularly useful because they meet the following three conditions: